folio-org/raml-module-builder/README.md

 4. rules - Basic Drools functionality allowing module developers to create validation rules via .drl files for objects (JSON schemas).

-The Basics:
+# The basics

 ![](images/build.png)
 ![](images/generate.png)
 ![](images/what.png)

 # Implement the interfaces

-######  For example – note the validation annotations generated based on the constraints in the RAML
+For example – note the validation annotations generated based on the constraints in the RAML.

 ![](images/interface_example.png)

 - When implementing the interfaces, you must add the @Validate annotation to enforce the annotated constraints declared by the interface.
 - Note that a Bib entity was passed as a parameter – the runtime framework transforms the JSON passed in the body to the correct POJO.

 # Set up your pom.xml
-######  Add the needed maven plugins

-- After including the maven plugin to generate our sources we need to add a few more maven plugins:
+After including the maven plugin to generate our sources we need to add a few more maven plugins:
     - Add the `aspectj-maven-plugin` to your pom – this is required if you would like the runtime framework to validate all URLs.